 - Export Results to Excel or txt files.

-- Easy management of evaluations for instructors that can now be managed from within Blackboard/Connect
+- Easy management of evaluations for instructors from within iPeer.

 Currently there are three types of evaluation formats: